2023/24 Impact Report

 - Successfully eliminated Norway rats, ship rats, stoats and weasels from the entire Miramar Peninsula (approx 1,000 hectares).

-- Developed a replicable template for predator free projects working in urban environments, achieving cost reductions of up to 75% per hectare.
+- Developed a replicable blueprint for predator free projects working in urban environments, and reduced costs by up to 75% per hectare.

 - Widespread and equitable participation across the project.
-This means the ecological and wellbeing benefits, such as rat free homes or increased wildlife, and potential benefits of participating, such as improvements to people’s psychological and social wellbeing, are not limited to particular sectors of society.
-Learn more in this report.
+This means the ecological and wellbeing benefits, like rat free homes or increased wildlife, and potential benefits of participating, like improved psychological and social wellbeing, are not limited to particular sectors of society.

 Qualitative evaluation – Most Significant Change

-To better understand the impact of the project at a deeper level, Predator Free Wellington is capturing stories from residents, volunteers, staff and key stakeholders about changes that may have resulted from their involvement in our predator free project on the Miramar Peninsula.
-We are using a technique called Most Significant Change, which is a participatory form of monitoring and evaluation that measures intangible qualitative indicators.
+To better understand the impact of our project we are capturing stories from residents, volunteers and staff about changes that may have resulted from being involved in our project on the Miramar Peninsula.
+We are using a technique called Most Significant Change, which interviews people to help understand hard to measure changes.

 Impact theme: Changes in the quality of people’s lives

 - Career path for skilled predator free workers.
 This story was selected by our panel as it gave us unique insight into our people and their growth.
-It offered us a perspective we hadn’t previously fully appreciated.
 It shows the importance of long-term funding, and it is clear that the only way we can achieve our national predator free 2050 goal is if we value people and their career progression.
-Read the full story: Career path for skilled predator free workers

 Impact theme: Innovation

 - We’ve cracked the methodology.
-A Predator Free Wellington Engagement Field Operator shares how Miramar Peninsula has been the proving ground.
-We are the urban piece of the puzzle for Predator Free 2050 New Zealand goal.
-This story was selected by our panel as most significant as it recognises how far we’ve come on our predator free journey – we now have a successful formula.
+One of our Field Operators shares how Miramar Peninsula has been the proving ground.
+We are the urban piece of the puzzle for the Predator Free 2050 New Zealand goal.
+This story was selected by our panel as it recognises how far we’ve come on our predator free journey – we now have a successful formula.
 There’s massive pride in the work, people see themselves as part of the national picture.
 This didn’t exist in the same way before.
-Read the full story: We’ve cracked the methodology.

 Quantitative evaluation – Five minute bird counts

-A network of 84 five minute bird count stations has been established on Miramar Peninsula to monitor the response of local bird populations to Predator Free Wellington’s efforts to eliminate rats and mustelids from the peninsula.
-A single bird count has been carried out at each count station in November each year between 2017 and 2022.
+A network of 84 five minute bird count stations on Miramar Peninsula monitor the response of local bird populations to our work removing predators.
+A single bird count has been carried out at each count station in November each year between 2017 and 2024.

 Trends in the encounter rates of terrestrial bird species:

-- Seventy-one percent more native birds were counted in 2022 than in 2017.
+- Ninety one percent more native birds were counted in 2023 than in 2017.

-- Mean annual counts of pīwakawaka / New Zealand fantail have increased by 500% since 2017.
+- pīwakawaka / New Zealand fantail have increased by 500%

-- Mean annual counts of riroriro / grey warbler have increased by 340% since 2017.
+- riroriro / grey warbler have increased by 258%